karnaugh-maps

 • Variable C: Changes from 0 to 1.
 (Discard)

-If you’ve been following along in Lesson 18 of our curriculum, you’ll recognize this immediately.
+If you’ve been following along in the advanced topics of our curriculum, you’ll recognize this immediately.
 This is the Boolean definition of an XNOR gate!
 We just turned a mess of eight 4-input AND gates into a single, elegant component.

 XNOR Gate Component Diagram